 Aha!
-You are wondering what freelance writing is?
+You are wondering what freelance writing is or freelancing in general?

 You’ve probably heard people say they earn income working at home as freelance writers, and you want to give it a shot.

 But, you are not sure what the heck is freelance writing.

 Don’t worry because you are in safe hands.
 I’m a freelance writer who knows the ins and outs of writing business.

 Freelance writing is the best thing that ever happened to me.
 Before I started wordsmithing for money, I wondered if people made money working at home.

 And since I wanted to be there for my little boy and at the same time contribute to my family’s income, I thought I’d give it a try.

 Oh my!
 I'm not looking back because you know what?
 I love writing for money.

 It enables me to work at home, at my own time, and charge my rates.
 And pride in my client's success.

 There is no tight deadlines, unrealistic expectations, and above all, I’m always there for my family.